xhs/hookit/README.md

 # hookit

-Semi-transparent HTTP proxy to enhance any API with hooks
+Trio-based semi-transparent HTTP proxy to enhance any API with hooks

 ```bash
 pip install hookit-python